llam123/Heart_Failure_Predictive_Model/README.md

-# Predictive Modeling for Early Identification of Hip and Knee Replacement (HKR) Candidates
+# Predictive Modeling for Early Identification of Cardiovascular Heart Failure (CHF) Candidates

 1. Objective

-Develop a supervised machine learning model to predict the likelihood of hip or knee replacement (HKR) surgery up to three months before it occurs, enabling proactive care management and early non-surgical interventions.
+Develop a supervised machine learning model to predict the likelihood of CHF diagnosis up to three months before it occurs, enabling proactive care management and early non-surgical interventions.
 ________________________________________
 2. Background

-Hip and knee replacement surgeries represent a major cost driver in healthcare.
-Early identification of members at high risk for HKR enables timely intervention through physical therapy, medication, and lifestyle management — all of which have been shown to reduce surgical necessity and improve patient outcomes.
+Heart stent surgeries represent a major cost driver in healthcare.
+Early identification of members at high risk for heart stent surgeries enables timely intervention through medication, and lifestyle management — all of which have been shown to reduce surgical necessity and improve patient outcomes.

-However, current claims data show that only 50% of patients receive physical therapy within 12 months prior to surgery, indicating a gap in preventive management.
+However, current claims data show that only 50% of patients has CHF related medication within 12 months prior to surgery, indicating a gap in preventive management.
 Many patients remain untreated until their condition deteriorates, resulting in costly and avoidable surgical interventions.

 By using predictive analytics, we aim to flag high-risk members for early outreach by care managers and physicians, facilitating conservative management and potential cost savings.
 ________________________________________